markproy/sagemaker-workshop/lab-inference-pipelines/README.md

 # Use SageMaker inference pipelines

 In this lab, you will take advantage of Amazon SageMaker inference pipelines.

-Many real world use cases require a more complicated set of steps including pre-processing and post-processing that should ideally be shared across training and prediction.
-SageMaker inference pipelines provides a mechanism for exactly this purpose.
+This makes it easy to build and deploy feature preprocessing pipelines with a suite of feature transformers available in the new SparkML and scikit-learn containers in Amazon SageMaker.
+You can write your data processing code once and reuse it for training and inference which provides consistency in your machine learning workflows and easier management of your models.
+You can deploy upto five steps in your inference pipeline and they all execute on the same instance so there is minimal latency impact.
+The same inference pipeline can be used for real-time and batch inferences.

 The following SageMaker examples demonstrate the use of inference pipelines: